twmb/franz-go/plugin/kotel/README.md

 Please visit the  [OpenTelemetry documentation](https://opentelemetry.io/docs) for additional information about OpenTelemetry and how it can be used in your `franz-go` projects.

-## tracing
+## Tracing

-`kotel`'s tracing module allows you to track the lineage of `kgo.record` objects through a series of `franz-go` hooks:
+`kotel`'s tracing module allows you to track the lineage of `kgo.Record` objects through a series of `franz-go` hooks:

-1) OnProduceRecordBuffered
+1) HookProduceRecordBuffered
 2) HookProduceRecordUnbuffered
 3) HookFetchRecordBuffered